SchmidtDSE/GeospatialPyContainer/README.md

-# SyncroSIM
+# GeospatialPyContainer

-This repo aims to run the SyncroSim software in a Docker container.
-The goal is to run external Syncrosim libraries and scenarios from the command line.
+This repo is a basic Docker container with geospatial capapbilities for Python.
+More specifically it
+- install Python 3.12
+- installs key geospatial packages: `rasterio`, ` xarray`, ` rioxarray`
 ### How to set up this container